sspverif/ssbee/example-projects/kem-dem-cca-security/README.md

 ## Proof Structure and Game Hops

-We use five game hops to show indistinguishability of the real and ideal games:
+We use five game hops to show indistinguishability of the real and ideal games based on the KEM-CCA and DEM-CCA assumptions.

 **Goal:** `monolithic_pke_cca_real_game ~ monolithic_pke_cca_ideal_game`